pgtipping/Synthalyst/guides/llmImplementation.md

   - Audience level (beginner, intermediate, advanced).
   - Tone/style preferences.
 - **Prompt Strategy:**
   Generate a prompt instructing the LLM to “write a detailed, engaging lesson on [topic]” with cues for tone, style, and length.
+Related exercises should be included (preferably practical exercises wherever possible to promote active learning).
+The lesson should be written in a way that is easy to understand and follow with a logical flow to aid comprehension. the lesson should be broken down into sections, with examples, practical exercises, short quizzes at the end of each section, and references to further reading.
 - **Flow:**
   1. **API Endpoint:** Accepts content requests.
   2. **Dynamic Prompting:** Constructs a customized prompt including style guidelines.
   3. **LLM Interaction:** Calls the Groq API for text generation.
-  4. **Formatting:** Optionally applies markdown or HTML formatting for presentation.
+  4. **Formatting:** Optionally applies HTML formatting for presentation.
   5. **Delivery:** Returns the tailored content for display.

 ---